SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 of an existing named type and to import symbols into your program that are declared elsewhere.
 This chapter describes the syntax and behavior of these and other Swift declarations.

+In Swift, most declarations are also definitions in the sense they are implemented or initialized at the same time they are declared.
+That said, because protocols don't implement their members, most protocol members are declarations only.
+For convenience and because the distinction isn't that important in Swift, the term *declaration* is used to cover both declarations and definitions.

 .. langref-grammar

     decl ::= decl-class